 THOMAS User Manual - THDA provided document that gives guidance for use of THOMAS.
+The THOMAS User Manual is incorporated into this QAP by this reference as if set forth in this QAP verbatim.

 Uniform Physical Conditional Standards (UPCS) - The HUD requirements that govern the physical condition of Housing Credit Developments.